Mohicans: Land claims

-In the late twentieth century, the Stockbridge-Munsee were among tribes filing land claims against New York, which had been ruled to have unconstitutionally acquired land from Indians without Senate ratification.
+In the late 20th century, the Stockbridge-Munsee were among tribes filing land claims against New York, which had been ruled to have unconstitutionally acquired land from Indians without Senate ratification.
 The Stockbridge-Munsee filed a land claim against New York state for 23000 acre in Madison County, the location of its former property.
 In 2011, outgoing governor David Paterson announced having reached a deal with the tribe.
 They would be given nearly 2 acre in Madison County and give up their larger claim in exchange for the state's giving them 330 acres of land in Sullivan County in the Catskill Mountains, where the government was trying to encourage economic development.
 The federal government had agreed to take the land in trust, making it eligible for development as a gaming casino, and the state would allow gaming, an increasingly important source of revenue for American Indians.
 Race track and casinos, private interests and other tribes opposed the deal.

 In 2011, the Stockbridge-Munsee Community Band of the Mohican Indians regained ownership 156 acres along the Hudson River, a tract known as Papscanee Island Nature Preserve near East Greenbush and Schodack.
-The land was donated to descendants of its indigenous inhabitants by the Open Space Initiative.
+The land was donated to descendants of its Indigenous inhabitants by the Open Space Initiative.
 Prior to colonization, the island was used for ceremonies by the Mohicans before it was acquired by Dutch merchant Kiliaen Van Rensselaer in 1637.
 The property is managed by Rensselaer County and the Rensselaer Land Trust for public access and protection, while owned by the Mohicans.